10. Quality Requirements

 - Usage scenarios (also called application scenarios or use case scenarios) describe the system’s runtime reaction to a certain stimulus.
 This also includes scenarios that describe the system’s efficiency or performance.
 Example: The system reacts to a user’s request within one second.

-- Change scenarios describe a modification of the system or of its immediate environment.
-Example: Additional functionality is implemented or requirements for a quality attribute change.
+- Change scenarios describe the desired effect of a modification or extension of the system or of its immediate environment.
+Example: Additional functionality is implemented or requirements for a quality attribute change, and the effort or duration of the change is measured.

 Form